Current Works

 Lyricist & Book CHERYL L. DAVIS

-Composer DOUGLAS J. COHE
+Composer DOUGLAS J. COHEN

 Based on an original concept by ELIZABETH MCKOY